Saeed Ahmed

 Key Responsibilities:

-- Facilitated interactive cybersecurity activities for secondary school visitors, focusing on practical applications of OSINT (Open-Source Intelligence) and critical thinking.
+- Facilitated interactive cybersecurity activities for secondary school visitors, focusing on practical applications of OSINT and critical thinking.

-- Guided students through engaging challenges designed to develop analytical reasoning and problem-solving skills in a cybersecurity context.
+- Guided students through engaging challenges designed to develop analytical reasoning and problem-solving skills.

-- Translated complex cybersecurity concepts into accessible and engaging content for a younger audience, fostering an early interest in the field.
+- Translated complex cybersecurity concepts into accessible and engaging content for a younger audience.

 Cyber Clinic Volunteer